Yankees homer twice to back Sabathia in 5-0 win over Rays

 Share via Email

-ST. PETERSBURG, Fla. — CC Sabathia was sharp in his first start, Ronald Torreyes and Chase Headley homered and the New York Yankees beat the Tampa Bay Rays 5-0 Tuesday night for their first victory this season.
+ST. PETERSBURG, Fla. — For all the talk about a Yankees youth movement, there were a couple of old, familiar faces who keyed New York's first victory, a 5-0 win over the Tampa Bay Rays on Tuesday.

-Starting his 17th major league season and the final year of his Yankees contract, the 36-year-old Sabathia (1-0) limited the team he has faced more than any other to three singles and a pair of walks in five innings.
+The 36-year-old Sabathia, beginning his 17th major league season and the final year of his Yankees contract, limited the team he has faced more than any other to three singles and a pair of walks in five innings.

+Chase Headley, 32, homered off Jake Odorizzi in the sixth inning and added an RBI in the eighth , making him 5 for 8 in two games.

+"It feels a heck of a lot better than it did for a month and a half last year, but there's a long ways to go," said Headley.
+"Obviously, getting a couple hits early on, it kind of takes the pressure off."

-Five relievers finished the five-hitter.
-Dellin Betances retired Logan Morrison on a bases-loaded grounder that ended the eighth inning and Aroldis Chapman, back with the Yankees after agreeing to an $86 million, five-year contract, threw a perfect ninth.
+Five relievers finished the five-hitter with Aroldis Chapman, back with the Yankees after agreeing to an $86 million, five-year contract, threw a perfect ninth.

 Most Popular